Feline Immunodeficiency Virus &

 Our hospital uses an ELISA test performed on a blood sample that detects the FeLV virus (antigen test) or antibodies to FIV virus (antibody test) within your cat.
 These tests can be done in our hospital, and are very sensitive and specific tests.
 Because of the nature of the testing, occasional false positives for FIV are possible, but are distinguishable through further testing.

-Both Feline Leukemia and Feline AIDS can be prevented !!!
+Feline Leukemia and Feine AIDS can be prevented !!!
 Prevention of the viral infections is through 3 main objectives.
 First, cats that are indoors are much less likely to come in contact with other cats outdoors, especially ones that might be harboring the FeLV or FIV viruses.
 Keeping your cats indoors is by all accounts the safest way to go.
 Second, if your cats cannot be indoors (and even if they can) spaying and neutering will decrease their tendency to roam and will greatly reduce the likelihood of confrontation and "cat fights" which is the typical way the viruses are spread from cat to cat.
-Lastly, vaccinations are available against both Feline Leukemia and Feline AIDS that are extremely effective as well as safe.
-The Feline Leukemia (FeLV) vaccine is a series of 2 inoculations about 3-4 weeks apart, while the Feline AIDS (FIV) vaccine is a series of 3 inoculations about 2-3 weeks apart.
-The vaccinations are both "boostered" on an annual basis.
+Lastly, vaccinations are available against Feline Leukemia (no vaccine currently available for FIV) that are extremely effective as well as safe.
+The Feline Leukemia (FeLV) vaccine is a series of 2 inoculations about 3-4 weeks apart.
+The vaccination is "boostered" on an annual basis.

 Our recommendation is that all cats, regardless of age or previous history, be tested before beginning the vaccination series.
-Vaccinating your cats against FeLV or FIV if they have already contracted the virus will not eliminate the infection, and will do nothing to further their immunity.
-In addition, all cats given the FIV vaccine will forever test positive with the current ELISA tests available.
-This is NOT signifying that your cat has contracted Feline AIDS (FIV), but that it has a antibody titer to the virus, which is the intended purpose of our vaccines.
-There are, at this time, no commercially available tests that can distinguish between a positive FIV test from exposure to the virus versus a positive FIV test from vaccination, but there additional tests run at research facilities that can help to differentiate.
+Vaccinating your cats against FeLV if they have already contracted the virus will not eliminate the infection, and will do nothing to further their immunity.
+There are, at this time, no commercially available vaccines or any tests that can distinguish between a positive FIV test from exposure to the virus versus a positive FIV test from vaccination if one was done while they were on the market, but there additional tests run at research facilities that can help to differentiate.